 If the disease of obesity really is just about daily calorie intake versus daily calorie burn, as mainstream science claims, then all any human being has to do to look like a Standard Scientific Human Body Anatomy Book Body Type One (BT1) with all muscles and muscles mass fully developed, no less, is reduce daily calorie intake and increase daily calories burn.

 However, stories abound about people who put in the work and lose the weight.
 But when they get to their medically safe and accepted BMI weight range, even at the lower end of their range, they do not experience a Standard Scientific Human Body Anatomy Book Body Type One (BT1) with muscle/muscle mass fully developed.
-They experience skinny fat, cellulite and even saggy/loose skin where there should be muscle/muscle mass.
-It would be one thing if this only happened in older people, as we know that as the body ages muscle degrades.
-But skinny fat, cellulite, and loose/saggy skin happen in young people as well.
+They experience skinny fat (thin fat/cellulite/crepey skin/saggy or loose skin/normal weight obesity (NWO)) where there should be muscle/muscle mass.
+It would be one thing if this only happened in older people, as we know that as the body ages muscle and collagen degrades.
+But skinny-fat — cellulite, crepey skin, loose or saggy skin, and, in general, normal weight obesity — they all happen in young people as well.

 Standard Scientific Human Body Anatomy Book Body Type One (BT1)